alexpolt/alexpolt.github.io/src/lenin-bright.md

   Do you spot a problem on the image?
 Click the image for the answer.
 There is an initial WebGL [demo][] where you can see it happening, just rotate the model.
 Being blissfully unaware of the cause of this I set out to quickly solve it.
 And failed.
-This post aims to describe what went wrong and how I solved it.
+This post aims to describe what went wrong and how I fixed it.

   No matter how hard I tried I could not completely remove this popping effect.
 I noticed that it becomes more intense when increasing the number of lights or effective radius.